 Ordinary opening hours of shops are Monday to Saturday 9am–2 pm.
-Most shops stay open until 6pm around 8pm on Tuesdays, Thursdays and Fridays as well.
+Most shops re-open from 6pm till 8pm on Tuesdays, Thursdays and Fridays as well.
 Tourist shops are usually open all day, every day.
 Supermarkets stay open from 8 am to 8 pm.
 Closed on Sundays.

 Beware of what you bring home, especially souvenirs made of plants or animals and pirate copies.
 Learn more here.

 Shoes, leather articles and jewellery are examples of things worth bringing home from Crete.
 The price of gold is often lower than in the UK.
 In Rethymnon there are many jewellers, but prices and quality vary greatly.
 If you want to buy a piece of jewellery for someone you like, or perhaps have a personalized ring made, we recommend Aperitton, a store run by Anne Marie from Sweden and her Greek husband.
 They guarantee good quality at a reasonable price.
 You will find Aperitton in the center, close to the Town hall.

 Why not visit one of the traditional markets?
 Everything from live chickens to shoes is for sale.
 And even if you are not in a shopping mood, it is worth a visit for the spectacle.

 Saturday 8.30 am to 1 pm.

 Thursday & Saturday 8.30 to 1 pm.
 The market is down in the harbour, several kilometres long.
 Walk or take a taxi from the bus station.
 The easiest way of getting to Heraklion is by car or local bus.